mrak/stubby4node/README.md

 #### headers

 * values are full-fledged __regular expressions__
-* if ommitted, stubby ignores headers for the given url.
+* if omitted, stubby ignores headers for the given url.
 * case-insensitive matching of header names.
 * a hashmap of header/value pairs similar to `query`.